 The most significant difference between basic and diluted net income per share is that basic net income per share does not treat potentially dilutive securities such as stock options, warrants and convertible subordinated notes as outstanding.
-For the three months ended March 31, 2001, diluted weighted-average shares outstanding include the effect of stock options and warrants but exclude the effect of \$260 million of convertible subordinated notes as they are antidilutive.
-For the three months ended March 31, 2002, the computation of net loss per share excludes the effect of stock options, warrants and the convertible notes as their inclusion would be antidilutive.
-A reconciliation of the numerators and denominators of basic and diluted net income per share is presented below (in thousands, except for per share data):
+For the six months ended June 30, 2001, diluted weighted-average shares outstanding include the effect of stock options and warrants but exclude the effect of our convertible notes as they were antidilutive.
+For the three and six months ended June 30, 2002, and the three months ended June 30, 2001, the computation of net loss per share excludes the effect of stock options, warrants and the convertible notes as they were antidilutive.
+A reconciliation of basic and diluted net income per share is presented below (in thousands, except for per share data):